Bill Bates: Professional career

 In 1986, he became a starter at strong safety and remained there until 1988, after which he was used only in the Nickel defense packages.
-At the end of the 1989 season, Jimmy Johnson informed Bates that he was going to be left unprotected on the team’s Plan B free agency list.
+At the end of the 1989 season, Jimmy Johnson informed Bates that he was going to be left unprotected on the team's Plan B free agency list.
 Although the Minnesota Vikings were interested in him, just before the deadline, the Cowboys decided to protect him.

 In 1989, he was the leader in special teams tackles with 19.
 The next year, he led the team again with 23 tackles, becoming the first player in franchise history to do it in consecutive years.

-Bates received the team’s Bob Lilly Award four consecutive seasons from 1990 to 1994.
+Bates received the team's Bob Lilly Award four consecutive seasons from 1990 to 1994.
 This award is selected by a vote of the fans and annually goes to the Cowboy player who displays leadership and character on and off the field.
 In 1992, he suffered a season-ending knee injury.
 After the 1993 season, he was selected by his teammates to receive the Ed Block Courage Award for successfully overcoming his injury and leading the team in special teams tackles (25).

 Upon his retirement after the 1997 season, he was considered one of the most beloved Cowboys of all time.
 Over his 15-year career, he had 14 interceptions and 122 return yards.

 Bates earned three Super Bowl rings with the Cowboys, playing in Super Bowl XXVIII and Super Bowl XXX.
 He was on injured reserve during the 1992 season, when the Cowboys played in Super Bowl XXVII, due to a knee injury.

 Tom Landry once said, “If we had 11 players on the field who played as hard as Bill Bates does and did their homework like he does, we’d be almost impossible to beat”.
 He described Bates (Real Kill) and Cliff Harris (Captain Crash) as "the hardest hitters I ever saw."
-Referring to Bates' reputation as a hard hitter, John Madden stated, "Every game starts with a kick.
+Referring to Bates's reputation as a hard hitter, John Madden stated, "Every game starts with a kick.
 With Bill Bates on the field, every game begins with a bang!"